sahil261005/sahil261005/README.md

 ## 🚀 About Me

-I am a 4th-semester engineering student pursuing aBachelor's degree in Computer Science.
+I am a 4th-semester engineering student pursuing my Bachelor's degree in Computer Science.
 Passionate about technology, I specialize in Python, C++, MySQL and JavaScript, with a strong interest in AI/ML and Blockchain.

 ## 💻 Skills

 - Programming: Python 🐍 | C++ ⚡ | JavaScript 🌐
 - Development: Next.js | HTML | CSS
-- Data Structures & Algorithms: Solving problems on LeetCode (150+ solved)
+- Data Structures & Algorithms(Python): Solving problems on LeetCode (150+ solved)

 ## 📚 Projects